mrcabbage972/freshbrew/README.md

 TARGET_JAVA_VERSION=
 ```

+## Setting The Target Java Version
+In order to run migration to a specified Java version, follow the steps below.

+1. List all java versions:
+`update-java-alternatives --list`
+1. Set the desired Java version as default (requires root permissions):
+`sudo update-java-alternatives --set /path/to/java/version`

 ## Running the Eval Script
 The eval script is at `java_migration/scripts/run_eval.py`.
 Currently the input dataset path is hardcoded.
 The script prints the path where the results are written.